-Once a concern has been reported to the Mental Health Lead, discussed with parents and recorded on CPOMS our assessment system is then implemented.
+Once a concern has been reported to the SENCO, discussed with parents and recorded on CPOMS our assessment system is then implemented.
 This is based on levels of need to ensure that children get the support they need, either from within the School or from an external specialist service.
+The SENCo and Inclusion Manager will discuss with the pastoral team as the Early Help services many be most appropriate.

-There are several identification and measurement tools, such as the Strengths and Difficulties Questionnaire (SDQ) and Boxall Profile, which can support this process.
+There are a range of identification and measurement tools, such as the Strengths and Difficulties Questionnaire (SDQ, which can support this process.